Homelessness Frequently Asked Questions (FAQ)

 7. What is the role of the County to help San Rafael address encampments?

 Marin County Health and Human Services (HHS) contracts with agencies to provide housing case management, operates the Coordinated Entry System, and delivers county-wide social services to the community.
 Additionally, Marin HHS has initiated a monthly Mahon Path Service Fair to bring various services on-site to the Mahon Path encampment.
-The County is a key leader in serving the homeless community and both agencies recognize the need for greater coordination and collaboration in this space.
+The County is a key leader in serving the homeless community, and both agencies recognize the need for greater coordination and collaboration in this space.
 Recognizing this, the County has partnered with the City to implement the State Encampment Resolution Fund $6 million grant program in the Mahon Path Area encampment.

 City Actions and Plans

 1. What are the City’s next steps to address the impacts of the encampment in our downtown?
+(Updated)

-Once the sanctioned camping site is established along the northern section of the Mahon Creek Path, the City’s plan is to ban camping on the southern portion of the Mahon Creek Path (between Lincoln and Andersen).
-This sanctioned camping site will be staffed with 24/7 security personnel and weekday service provider support staff that includes three full-time housing case managers and an outreach worker, which will mitigate the negative impacts the community is currently experiencing with the unregulated encampments.
+The sanctioned camping area has been established along the northern section of the Mahon Creek Path, and camping on the Southern portion (between Lincoln and Andersen) has been banned.
+The sanctioned camping site is staffed with 24/7 security personnel and weekday service provider support staff that includes three full-time housing case managers and an outreach worker, which will mitigate the negative impacts the community is currently experiencing with the unregulated encampments.

 2. Why did the City select the Mahon Creek path for the Sanctioned Camping Area?
 Can you pick another site?

 Individuals experiencing homelessness have been camping in this area in recent years.
 When the City banned camping at Albert Park, members of that encampment relocated to the Mahon Creek Area, including a portion of Lindaro Street.
-In December of last year, the City then banned camping along Lindaro Street, resulting in more individuals moving to the nearby Mahon Creek Path and along Andersen Drive.
+In December of last year, the City banned camping along Lindaro Street, resulting in more individuals moving to the nearby Mahon Creek Path and along Andersen Drive.
 In addition to individuals being already located in the Mahon Creek Area encampment, the City is pursuing the sanctioned camping area along the northern section of the Mahon Creek Path for the following reasons:

 3. What is the City doing to help the unhoused individuals living on our streets?
+(Updated)

 Some of the City’s current initiatives of support include:

 4. The homeless cause a health and safety risk to the community.
 How will you protect the kids who ride/walk to school?
+(Updated)

 The City takes additional measures for health and safety including maintaining regular trash pickups, through the Downtown Streets Team and the City’s trash hauling contractor.
-The San Rafael Specialized Assistance For Everyone (SAFE) Team, a crisis mobile mental health provider, is available from 8 a.m. – 8 p.m. each day to respond to calls for service involving mental health and substance use crisis as well via 415-458-SAFE (7233).
+The San Rafael Specialized Assistance For Everyone (SAFE) Team, a crisis mobile mental health provider, is available from 8 a.m. – 8 p.m. each day to respond to calls for service involving mental health and substance use crisis via 415-458-SAFE (7233).

 5. The reason businesses leave San Rafael is because the City can’t deal with the homeless.